 On June 27, 2022, the Company completed its acquisition of all of the issued and outstanding capital stock of Gritel and ISC Farmingdale Corp. for a total consideration of \$298,339 in cash.
-Telephonics Corporation is wholly-owned by Gritel, and as a result of the acquisition, became an indirect, wholly-owned subsidiary of the Company (collectively with ISC Farmingdale Corp., Telephonics).
+At the time of acquisition, Telephonics Corporation was wholly-owned by Gritel, and as a result of the acquisition, became an indirect, wholly-owned subsidiary of the Company (collectively with ISC Farmingdale Corp., Telephonics).

-For the quarter and three quarters ended October 3, 2022, bank fees and legal, accounting, and other professional service costs associated with the acquisition of \$270 and \$10,978, respectively, have been expensed and recorded as general and administrative expense in the consolidated condensed statements of operations.
-There were no bank fees or legal, accounting, or other professional service costs associated with the acquisition for the quarter and three quarters ended September 27, 2021.
+For the quarters ended April 3, 2023 and April 4, 2022, bank fees and legal, accounting, and other professional service costs associated with the acquisition of \$411 and \$854, respectively, have been expensed and recorded as general and administrative expense in the consolidated condensed statements of operations.